Alpha vs Beta: Why They Differ Across Stocks, ETFs, and Funds

 If beta measures risk relative to the market, alpha measures performance relative to a benchmark — answering the question:

-Alpha isolates the “skill” component of returns:
+Alpha isolates the “skill” component of performance:

 • Positive alpha (+1% or +3%) → the asset outperformed expectations.